-Place Perrault - a new 41 unit affordable housing project in Ottawa - gets underway!
+Place Perrault - a new 41 unit affordable housing project in Ottawa!
 Footings in the ground.

 Framers erecting the basement walls of Place Perrault.